Gabriel-Morales/ProtoFlow/README.md

 Pixel 4a | smartphone
 Samsung Galaxy Watch Active | fitness_tracker

 Notes: Some of them are odd ducks (e.g., thermometer, bp monitor) as they don't have a greater class to belong to.
 In general, these abstractions can be anything as long as we have a clear umbrella for a large amount of these.
-For instanc, we have multiple smartphones, routers, fitness trackers, etc.
+For instance, we have multiple smartphones, routers, fitness trackers, etc.